 Policies Concerning Honesty in Academic Writing

-The English and Interdisciplinary Studies department announces herewith that it will not tolerate plagiarism—representing another’s work as one’s own—in any form.
+The School of English and Interdisciplinary Studies announces herewith that it will not tolerate plagiarism—representing another’s work as one’s own—in any form.
 Students must abide by the principles governing academic research and writing, the first and foremost of which is honesty.
 And students must abide by the university’s policies regarding academic integrity, set forth in policy 2.4 of the South Dakota State University Policy and Procedure Manual.
 A summary of the policy, provided by the Office of the Provost, appears below.